acr8133/kOS-Scripts-old/README.md

  - **Mission Parameters**
         - Found inside the **missionParameters.ks** are some variables you can set to tune the rocket for your own missions.
-You can refer to the instructions inside the **missionParametes.ks** for tuning the script to your own KSP missions.
+You can refer to the instructions inside the **missionParameters.ks** for tuning the script to your own KSP missions.

  # Action Groups:
 	1 - Toggle engine modes